rbtcollins/experiments/topsim/README.md

+# TOP policy simulator.
+Maybe.

+https://www.top.org.nz/top1 is a mess.
+Folk that already get it like it.
+Everyone else hates it, and many folk think they are wealthier than they are.
+The policy document is waffle: it has no concrete figures, so its impossible to assess.

+But maybe we can at least make something people can play with.

+https://www.top.org.nz/top_s_policy_to_make_new_zealand_fair_again_some_numbers has some actual numbers.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>